KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 The process of computing each such region is not difficult but it is a bit involved.
 We can deal with it by treating the whole thing as a graph: the intersections of the bitagents are vertices and the segment connecting them are edges.
-A simple walk around the outer boundary of this (planer) graph will give us the weak visibility region.
+A simple walk around the outer boundary of this (planar) graph will give us the weak visibility region.

 In practice, we can first compute all uninterrupted bitangents.
 The set of bitangents, along with the disks’ boundaries, will split the plane into **faces**: